Rob Van Dam: Return to Impact Wrestling (2019–2020)

-Second return to WWE and sporadic appearances (2019–2023, 2024)
+Second return to WWE and sporadic appearances (2019–present)

 Despite his association with Impact Wrestling, Van Dam made a one-night return to WWE for the special Raw Reunion episode of Raw on July 22, 2019.

 Following heavy speculation, it was announced by WWE and Fox Sports on March 29 that Van Dam would be an inductee into the 2021 WWE Hall of Fame class.
 He later made an appearance at the 2022 Hall of Fame ceremony.

 On April 28, 2023, Van Dam appeared on Friday Night SmackDown to announce second round WWE draft picks for RAW.
 He would appear the next week on RAW, May 1, to announce the fourth round draft picks for Friday Night SmackDown.

 On September 13, 2024, Van Dam was shown in attendance for SmackDown's return to the USA Network.

 Van Dam appeared on the October 29, 2024 episode of NXT to say that he would be appearing at NXT 2300.